tmedwards/sugarcube-2/docs/api/api-save.md

 ### `Save.onSave.delete(handler)` → *boolean* {#save-api-method-onsave-delete}

-Deletes the specified on-save handler.
+Deletes the specified on-save handler, returning `true` if the handler existed or `false` if not.

 #### History: